Data protection

 ” Processed data: Data such as user behavior data, information about your device and your IP address.

-” Storage duration: no longer useful for LinkedIn and our purposes
+” Storage period: no longer useful for LinkedIn and our purposes

 ” Legal basis: Art.
 6 para.
 1 lit. a GDPR (consent), Art.
 6 para.
 1 lit. f GDPR (legitimate interests)

-We use a link on our website to our company page of the social media network LinkedIn, the company LinkedIn Corporation, 2029 Stierlin Court, Mountain View, CA 94043, USA.
+We use a link on our website to our company page on the social media network LinkedIn, LinkedIn Corporation, 2029 Stierlin Court, Mountain View, CA 94043, USA.
 For the European Economic Area and Switzerland, LinkedIn Ireland Unlimited Company Wilton Place in Dublin is responsible for data processing.

-Through our social media presence, your data is also processed in the USA, among other places.
-The legal basis for this data transfer is the adequacy decision adopted by the European Commission on 10.07.2023 for the so-called EU-US Data Privacy Framework.
+Through our social media presences, your data is also processed in the USA, among other places.
+The legal basis for this data transfer is the adequacy decision adopted by the European Commission on July 10, 2023 for the so-called EU-US Data Privacy Framework.
 This contains framework conditions that are intended to serve as suitable guarantees for the secure transfer of data between the EU and the USA.
 The prerequisite for this is that US companies join the EU-US Data Privacy Framework by committing to fulfill detailed data protection obligations.

 This is fulfilled by the providers of the social media channels we use, Microsoft, Google and meta platforms (non-HR data).